How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 become a freight broker with little money upfront

-Don’t worry, as a freight broker you can use OPM – also known as “other people’s money.”
+Don’t worry, as a broker you can use OPM – also known as “other people’s money.”

 That’s why factoring is so popular with freight brokers.
 Factoring companies help freight brokers by advancing them money to pay carriers before they get paid by shippers.